DanielLi03/digital-bouncers/index.md

 ## Additional Links

-If you want to check out our actual codebase, be sure to click this [link](https://github.com/pndang/digital-bouncers) !
+If you want to check out our codebase, be sure to click this [link](https://github.com/pndang/digital-bouncers) !

 If you want to check out our report, be sure to click this [link](https://drive.google.com/file/d/184Eizk4GZ-BtX_uqyhru3VBHOeXnGwBw/view?usp=drive_link)